 Why Getting Mildly Sick Is Good for You: The Immunological Case for Minor Illness

-In Brief
+In Summary

 The Immunological Exercise Model

 Minor acute illnesses — a common cold, a mild gastrointestinal infection, a brief febrile episode — represent what I would call immunological exercise.
 The system identifies a pathogen, mounts an inflammatory response, generates antigen-specific T and B cells, produces neutralizing antibodies, and consolidates immunological memory.
-Each successful resolution of a minor illness strengthens the immune system’s pattern-recognition capacity and its speed of response to subsequent challenges.
+Each successful resolution of a minor illness tends to strengthen the immune system’s pattern-recognition capacity and its speed of response to subsequent challenges.

 The Sanitization-Atrophy Connection

-The clinical correlate I observe is the patient who “never gets sick” but who, when they do encounter a significant pathogen or develop a serious illness, shows unexpectedly poor recovery capacity.
+The clinical correlate I sometimes observe is the patient who “never gets sick” but who, when they do encounter a significant pathogen or develop a serious illness, shows unexpectedly poor recovery capacity.
 The immune system was maintained in storage rather than in active use, and storage is not the same as readiness.

 The Korean Medicine View: Genuine Resistance vs. Suppressed Response